maptiler/maptiler-maps-in-react/README.md

 ```

 4. :warning: Open my-react-map/src/config.js and replace **YOUR_MAPTILER_API_KEY_HERE** with your actual [MapTiler API key](https://cloud.maptiler.com/account/keys/).
-   If you don't have an API KEY you can create it for **FREE** at https://www.maptiler.com/cloud/
+   If you don't have an API KEY, you can create it for **FREE** at https://www.maptiler.com/cloud/

 5. Start your local environment